 - No masks of any kind, except for medical purposes.

-The above rules apply only during event hours — standard theme park attire rules apply during all other times.
+The above rules apply only during event hours (and mix-in time when you are allowed to enter the park a little early for the event) — standard theme park attire rules apply during all other times.
 All rules, regulations and guidelines are subject to change without notice.
 If you do not adhere to the guidelines, Disney may remove you from the event, unless you can modify the costume to meet the above standards.

 Character Meet-Ups at Disneyland After Dark

 Heroes Assemble starred Marvel heroes.
 The usual characters were in attendance, plus rare ones, too.
 Iron Man made his first Disneyland Resort visit, Thor came back from Asgard to attend and Hawkeye whooshed in with his arrows.
-Other characters who may appear in entertainment but do not usually greet guests (like Peter Quill) were out meeting their fans, as well.
+Other characters who may appear in entertainment, but do not usually greet guests (such as Peter Quill) were out meeting their fans, as well.

 Rides at Disneyland After Dark